haconiwa/haconiwa/README.md

 #### Running container environment

 * `config.environ` - A hash to pass environment variables to a created container. e.g. `config.environ = {"FOO_KEY" => "value", ...}`
+* `config.workdir` - The working directory of haconiwa's init command
 * `config.resource.set_limit` - Set the resource limit of container, using `setrlimit`
 * `config.cgroup` - Assign cgroup parameters via `[]=`
 * `config.namespace.unshare` - Unshare the namespaces like `"mount"`, `"ipc"` or `"pid" ...`. `persist_in` option make the specified namespace persist in a bind-moounted-file